 About the main itinerary, take time to decide which route you may want to take depending on your priorities and plans.

 Itinerary 1 starting from Colombo along the southern coast.
 Why am I recommending this route?
-You will find at the end of the itinerary.

 1. Colombo – Day 1.
 Full or half day.